 Section 4.
 Insurance

-- The branch is required to participate in the state insurance programs in order to participate in state sponsored activities and projects.
+a.
+The branch is required to participate in the state insurance programs in order to participate in state sponsored activities and projects.
 The branch must comply with all risk management requirements, state program directives and all other requirements as outlined in state policy and procedures.

-- The branch must obtain separate insurance coverage for activities and projects not covered under the state insurance coverage.
+b.
+The branch must obtain separate insurance coverage for activities and projects not covered under the state insurance coverage.

-ARTICLE X. MEETINGS
+ARTICLE XIII.
+MEETINGS

-Section 1.
-Annual Meeting.
-The branch shall hold an annual meeting to conduct the business of the branch, including but not limited to, reviewing the budget, electing officers, establishing dues, amending bylaws and receiving reports and giving directions to the board.
+The branch shall hold an annual meeting to conduct the business of the branch, including but not limited to, reviewing the budget, electing the Leadership Committee, establishing dues, amending bylaws and receiving reports and giving directions to that Committee.
 This meeting shall be held between the months of April and June.
-The exact date, time, and place shall be determined by the board.
+The exact date, time, and place shall be determined by the Leadership Committee.

-Section 2.
-Membership Meetings.
 The branch shall hold at least five general membership meetings during the fiscal year.
 The branch board shall determine the time and place for these meetings.

-Section 3.
-Special Meetings.
-Special meetings may be called by the president or shall be called by the president at the written request of 25 percent of the members of the board or 10 percent of the branch membership.
+Special meetings may be called by the Administrative Chair or shall be called by the Chair at the written request of 25 percent of the members of the Leadership Committee or 10 percent of the branch membership.

-Section 4.
-Meetings Notice.
 Notice of meetings shall be sent to all members of the branch at least 10 days prior to the meetings.

-Section 5.
-Voting.
 Voting members entitled to vote at any meeting of members or by ballot shall be all those voting members in good standing as of the date of the meeting.

 Section 6.
 Quorum.
 The quorum shall be 15 percent of the branch membership.

-ARTICLE XV.
+ARTICLE XIV.
 AMENDMENTS TO THE BYLAWS

 Section 1.
 Mandated Amendments.
 Amendments required by AAUW or the state to bring branch bylaws into conformity shall not require a vote of the branch members.

-Section 3.
+Section 2.
 Branch Vote.
 Provisions of these bylaws not governed by AAUW and state bylaws may be amended by a two-thirds vote of those present and voting at a general membership meeting provided written notice shall have been given to every member at least 30 days prior to the meeting.

-Last Amended by Branch Vote: June 11, 2014
+Last amended by branch vote June 11, 2014